markqvist/reticulum_website/docs/manual/_sources/using.rst.txt

 .. warning::
    **The rngit program is a new addition to RNS!** This functionality was introduced in RNS 1.2.0.
 While great care has been taken to design a secure, but highly configurable and flexible permission system for allowing many users to interact with many different repositories on a single node, ``rngit`` has not been tested extensively in the wild!
 Be careful when hosting repositories, especially if they are public or semi-public.

-For the full documentation on the `rngit` system, see the :ref:`Using Git Over Reticulum<git-main>` chapter of this manual.
+For the full documentation on the `rngit` system, see the :ref:`Git Over Reticulum<git-main>` chapter of this manual.

 The rnx Utility